 Assignments are due at the beginning of the lecture on the due date.
-Solutions to the assignments will be posted on the Blackboard site at that time.
+Solutions to the assignments will be posted on the D2L site at that time.
 This means that late assignments cannot and will not be accepted.

 The midterm test will be held in the classroom during regular lecture hours.
 The final exam will be two (2) hours in length and will be scheduled by the Registrar's Office.
 There will be no multiple choice questions on either tests or on the final exam.
 The use of a simple non-programmable calculator during the test and the final exam will be allowed.
-Scientific calculators, business calculators, engineering calculators, graphing calculators, cell phones, and computers are not permitted.
+Graphing calculators, cell phones, and computers are not permitted.
+Assignments, the test, and the final exam are meant to be challenging (they are tests of your understanding of the material).